 On the plus side, you don’t have to go it alone.
 This challenge comes with ample support throughout.
 And trust us, the rewards are so worth it.

-Join the #AlcoholFreeFor40 group on Facebook.
-Click here to join the group.
-There, you can send messages and ask questions, follow the journey of others, and share your own experiences, challenges, successes, mocktail recipes and photos.
+2. Join the #AlcoholFreeFor40 group on Facebook click here.
+There, you can send messages and ask questions, follow the journey of others, and share your own experiences, challenges, successes, zero-proof cocktail recipes and photos.
 Visit now to see messages from past participants.

 Take the time to establish your baseline metrics.
 Do this before you stop drinking, or shortly after.